laemol/holli/README.md

 ## Changelog

+1.6.2 - Increased timeout to fix limit issues
 1.6.1 - Fix updater
-1.6.0 - Extra parameter to add specific products with example shortcode 1.5.1 - Add update checker
+1.6.0 - Extra parameter to add specific products with example shortcode
+1.5.1 - Add update checker
 1.5.0 - Changed product url to new format
 1.4.0 - Changed domain name to tickets-tours.com
 1.3.6 - Add cat attribute to filter by category